mor1/jsont/README.md

-    opam install jsonm jsont             # jsonm backend opam install js_of_ocaml jsont       # js_of_ocaml backend opam isntall jsonm js_of_ocaml jsont # all backends
+    opam install jsonm jsont             # jsonm backend opam install js_of_ocaml jsont       # js_of_ocaml backend opam install jsonm js_of_ocaml jsont # all backends

 If you don't use `opam` consult the [`opam`](opam) file for build instructions.